-A tax calculator is a tax estimator tool and should be used to calculate and individual’s estimated total tax liability.
+A tax calculator is a tax estimator tool and should be used to calculate an individual’s estimated total tax liability.
 A tax calculator is not intended to serve as an online preparation tool for income tax returns.
-A self-employed person might find it difficult sometimes to work out what the take home pay is after covering all the business costs.
-A good and sound knowledge of one’s own income is important in determining personal debts.
+A self-employed person might find it difficult sometimes to work out what the take-home pay is after covering all the business costs.
+Good and sound knowledge of one’s own income is important in determining personal debts.
 An efficient tax calculator will take into account the salary paid to the employee and the amount spent on business costs to calculate the tax payable.

 For the 2018-19 tax year, the basic income tax rate is 20 percent, applying to earnings between 11,851 pounds and 46,350 pounds.
 For amounts earned between 46,351 pounds and 150,000 pounds, the rate of income tax is 40 percent.
 For earnings above 150,000 pounds, the rate of income tax is 45 percent.
 Every worker gets that part of income which is tax-free for personal use which is called the personal allowance.
 For the current tax year, the personal allowance allowed is 11,850 pounds.
 Employees can protect themselves from paying a lot of tax by reducing their taxable income.
 They can do this by deducting certain expenses.
 For example certain expenses can be categorized by keeping aside certain amounts for specific expenditures.